bruceg/rust-timeit/README.md

 Installation
 ------------

+To install the stable version, install Rust and run `cargo install rust-timeit`.

-To install, simply run `cargo install --path .` from the main directory.
+To install from source, run `cargo install --path .` from the main directory.

 Example
 -------